onflow/cadence/docs/language.md

 transaction {

     prepare(signer: Account) {
-        // Deploy the code for the resource interface type `FungibleToken`
+        // Store the code for the resource interface type `FungibleToken`
         // in the signing account.
         //
-        signer.deploy(FungibleToken)

-        // Make the deployed type publicly available, so anyone can import
-        // resource interface type `FungibleToken` from the signing account.
-        //
-        publish signer.types[FungibleToken]
+        signer.storage[FungibleToken] = FungibleToken
     }
 }
 ```